puneetsran/okcupid/README.md

 KMeans, Agglomerative, and DBSCAN are some of the main techniques we have learnt in this program and it made sense to try and use all for practice and to see if they would all indicate similar results.
 If they do indicate similar results, then perhaps I was on the right track.
 For all clusterings, I used the following procedure:

-1. Min-max Scale non-oneHotEncoded or non-transformed features (age, height, essay_len, and days_since_last_online), since clustering algorithms are distance based and features which are one-hot-encoded have a higher chance of not being represented in the final outcome.
+1. Min-max scale non-oneHotEncoded or non-transformed features (`age`, `height`, `essay_len`, and `days_since_last_online`), since clustering algorithms are distance based and features which are one-hot-encoded have a higher chance of not being represented in the final outcome.
 2. Determine optimal number of clusters based on scree plots and silhouette scores (i.e. visual interpretation based on where the elbow lies).
 3. Assign labels based on clusterings back into the data-frame, by creating new columns to hold those labels.
 4. Analyze results based on: